Find out about the pay, allowances, benefits and other entitlements available to primary teachers.

 Your base salary

 The amount you can be paid as a teacher depends on your qualifications, experience and whether you qualify for any units or allowances.

-Salary groups 1 and 2 may apply to teachers who started teaching when a diploma was the only entry requirement.
+The first 2 salary Groups don’t apply to current New Zealand graduates.
+They may apply to teachers who started teaching when a diploma was the only entry requirement.

 |Salary group||Starting salary||Maximum salary||NQF* level||Example of qualification|

 |1||$49,862||$83,000||5||Diploma of Teaching (Note: no longer applicable to new New Zealand trained primary teachers)|

 |2||$49,862||$83,000||6||Higher Diploma of Teaching or 2/3 degree (except a three year ITE degree) (Note: no longer applicable to new New Zealand trained primary teachers)|